 - Unknown factors

 Binge alcohol drinking is a common cause of acute pancreatitis.
-Gallbladder disease, especially where a gallstone becomes lodged in the main bile duct next to the pancreas, also causes this condition.
-Accidents, such as hitting the steering wheel during a car accident, can cause pancreatitis.
-Certain drugs, such as diuretics, can produce the disorder as can extremely high blood fat levels (triglycerides).
-In some families, the condition develops from unknown causes.
-Heredity is suspected to play a role.
-Also, there are causes of the disorder that occur for unknown reasons.
-In all cases, the digestive enzymes of the pancreas break out into the tissue of the organ rather than stay within the tubes (ducts).
-Severe damage to the pancreas can then result.
+Gallbladder disease, especially where a gallstone becomes lodged in the main bile duct next to the pancreas, can also lead to acute pancreatitis.
+Accidents, such as hitting the steering wheel during a car wreck, can cause pancreatitis.
+Extremely high blood fat levels (triglycerides) and certain drugs, like diuretics, can also lead to the disorder.
+In some cases, the condition develops from unknown causes, heredity is suspected to play a role.
+Some causes of acute pancreatitis are still unknown but, in all cases, the digestive enzymes of the pancreas break out into the tissue of the organ rather than staying within the tubes (ducts).
+As a result, severe damage to the pancreas can occur.

-The main symptoms of pancreatitis are acute, severe pain in the upper abdomen, frequently accompanied by vomiting and fever.
+The main symptoms of pancreatitis are severe pain in the upper abdomen, frequently accompanied by vomiting and fever.
 The abdomen is tender, and the patient feels and looks severely ill.
-The diagnosis is substantiated by measuring the blood enzymes which are elevated.
+The diagnosis is substantiated by elevated blood enzymes.
 A sound wave test (ultrasound) often shows an enlarged pancreas.
-The condition is treated by resting the pancreas while the tissues heal.
+Acute pancreatitis is treated by resting the pancreas while the tissues heal.
 This is accomplished through hospitalization, bed rest, intravenous feeding and, at times, the use of certain medications which stop the pancreas from producing enzymes.

 Most patients with this condition recover well, although a few, especially those who have alcohol-induced pancreatitis, may become desperately sick.
 When recovered, the patient needs to correct the causative factor to prevent a recurrence, i.e., either avoid alcohol or drugs, reduce blood fats, or have gallbladder surgery.